FraunhoferISST/edc-samples/fc/fc-00-basic/README.md

 Catalog Node Resolver and collecting the catalogs offered by these nodes.
 To test whether our federated catalogs (which we will build in later samples: [fc-01-embedded](../../fc/fc-01-embedded) and [fc-02-standalone](../../fc/fc-02-standalone)) can successfully request and retrieve these catalogs, we need at least one connector with a contract offer.

 Therefore, in this section, we will start a connector and then create an asset, a policy, and a contract for this connector.
+In the future samples, we will refer to it as `participant-connector`.
+This `participant-connector` will function as provider.
 We will use the resources from the [transfer](../../transfer) sample to set up this connector.
-In the rest of this sample we will,
+In the rest of this section we will,
-* run a connector
+* run the `participant-connector`
-* create an asset
+* create an asset this `participant-connector`
 * create a policy
 * create a contract offer